parsiad/wabbajack-autodownload/README.md

 ## Motivation

-Without a premium Nexus account, you have to manually click on a download button every time a new mod is added to the download queue.
-Since some modlists often have hundreds of mods, this is time consuming.
-Wabbajack Autodownload is a macro for clicks on the download button for you.
+Without a premium Nexus account, you have to manually click on a download button every time a new mod is added to the queue.
+Since modlists often have hundreds of mods, this is time consuming.
+Wabbajack Autodownload is a macro automates clicking on the download button for you.

 ## Warning